How to Set an Asking Price When Selling a House in the UK

 One of the advantages of this approach is that you can create the impression that the buyer is in the driving seat.
 When you inevitably have to reduce your already inflated asking price, you can make it appear like you’re doing the purchaser a favour.
 But this method is also not without its risks.
 If your high asking price puts people off and leaves your house on the market for a long time, local buyers will start to question its quality.

-Don’t let your initial asking price dictate the final selling price your home achieves
+Don’t let the initial price dictate the final selling price your home achieves

 It’s important to remember that your asking price is only a guide for potential buyers.
 It is a starting point for negotiations, and the chances are the final selling price will be considerably different.
 While the asking price is crucial to the marketing process, it shouldn’t distract you from selling your home for what it’s worth in the current market.